Is Barbenheimer really to blame? Covid experts on reasons behind jump in cases

 The latest data suggests it now accounts for 14.6 per cent of cases – the second most prevalent in the UK, as reported by Sky News.

-The most prevalent variant is Arctarus, which makes up 39.4 per cent of all cases, UKHSA figures show.
+The most prevalent variant is Arcturus, which makes up 39.4 per cent of all cases, UKHSA figures show.

 The World Health Organisation has added EG.5.1 to the list of variants under monitoring.